YourMatt/dyspro-backup-manager/README.md

 ## Retention Policy
 Schedules can be set to manage the backups, ensuring that disk space isn't wasted on backups that no longer have any value.
-Each time the `dysprobackup` command runs, schedules marked with `--managelocal` will be subject to cleanup.
+Each time the `dysprobackup` command or `backups.js` script runs, schedules marked with `--managelocal` will be subject for removal.

 ### Format
-Both the default in `dysprobackup.conf` and any schedules should follow the following format:
+Both the default in `dysprobackup.conf` and any schedules follow the following format:

 `y0,m0,w0,d0`

 Each numeral represents the number of backups to retain for the most recent number of years, months, weeks, and days, respectively.

+_**Notice:** The sum of the numerals does not necessarily equate to the number of backups that will be retained.
+There could be more to accommodate the next upcoming backup at the weekly, monthly, or yearly backup.
+For example, if the retention schedule is set to `y0,m0,w1,d2`, there could be a max of 4 backups retained.
+This would be the current and previous days, the weekly backup, plus the oldest daily backup before the end of the week, which will be later used to replace the weekly backup.
+Be sure to take this into account when calculating the amount of required local storage space._

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.